Economy of Lithuania: History up to the 20th century

 The first Lithuanians formed a branch of an ancient ethno-linguistic group known as the Balts.
-Lithuanian tribes maintained close trade contacts with the Roman Empire.
+Up to the 4th century, Lithuanian tribes maintained close trade contacts with the Roman Empire via Aquileia processing center and Carnuntum.
 Amber was the main good provided to the Roman Empire from Baltic Sea coast, via a long route called the Amber Road.

+Afterwards, the trading ties persisted with the central European tribes, fostering a consistent exchange of goods.
+Alongside the most prized commodity of amber, items such as leathers, furs, beeswax, and limited agricultural products were among the other traded commodities.
+The connections can be seen through the shared name for amber - the Hungarian gyanta, gyantar are closely related to the Lithuanian gintaras.
+It's still debated which language group could have loaned the word from another.

 Consolidation of the Lithuanian lands began in the late 12th century.
 King Mindaugas was the first Catholic King of Lithuania in 1253.
 The expansion of the Grand Duchy of Lithuania reached its height in the middle of the 14th century under the Grand Duke Gediminas (reigned 1316–1341), who established a strong central government which later came to dominate the territories from the Baltic Sea to the Black Sea.
 Grand Duke Gediminas issued letters to the Hanseatic league, offering free access to his domains for men of every order and profession from nobles and knights to tillers of the soil.
 Economic immigrants and immigrants, seeking religious freedom improved the level of handicrafts.
 During the reign of Duke Kęstutis (1297–1382), the first cash taxes were introduced, although most taxes were still paid in goods (e.g., wheat, cattle, horses).